 The financial statements have been prepared on the assumption that the Company will be able to continue as a going concern in the foreseeable future.

 Functional and Presentation Currency

-The financial statements are presented in thousands of Euro (EUR).
+The financial statements are presented in thousands of Euros (EUR'000), unless otherwise stated.
 The Company's functional currency is Euro (EUR).

 Foreign currency